sourourezzeddine/vehicle_detector/README.md

 ```
 ## Documentation

-- All functions are documented in a wayhat's  compatible with [Doxygen](https://www.doxygen.nl/).
+- All functions are documented in  what's  compatible with [Doxygen](https://www.doxygen.nl/).
 - To generate the documentation, please customize the INPUT variable in the `doc.dox` file according to your project structure.

 ## Testing